(Last updated January 30, 2015)

 - Some travel required

 The Sylvia Rowe Fellowship Award was established as a tribute to the former IFIC and International Food Information Council Foundation President & CEO, Sylvia B. Rowe, to help promising nutrition and food safety communicators enhance their capabilities.
 The goal of this award is to develop the recipient's ability to communicate science-based nutrition and food safety information to the public in an academic setting, professional situation (either for-profit or nonprofit sector), or other public venues.
+Recipients are awarded a six- to 12-week paid internship at the IFIC Foundation offices in Washington, D.C.

 Equal Employment Opportunity